Jako/CustomRequest/README.md

 CustomRequest
 ================================================================================

-Beautiful URLs everywhere
+Use pretty URLs everywhere.
 for the MODX Revolution content management framework

 Features
 --------------------------------------------------------------------------------
-CustomRequest is an effective tool for MODX Revolution to write pretty URLs and map those URLs to a MODX resource and set the request parameter by separating the URI path at the URI separators or by a regular expression.
+CustomRequest is an effective tool for MODX Revolution to map pretty but not found URLs to a MODX resource and set the request parameter by separating the URI path at the URI separators or by a regular expression.

 The first characters of the not found URI will be compared with the alias value of each config entry.
 If found, this config entry is used.
 The alias is stripped